lajanki/alarmpi/configs/README.md

   * An ending greeting to be used by the TTS client after all components, apart from radio stream, have been processed.

 ##### alsa
-  Defines the index of the playback sound device to use for output.
+  Defines the playback audio device to use for output.
   See `aplay -l` for detected devices.

 ##### content